Last Updated on 8th February 2026 by peppe8o

 </mount>

-Use your favourite user and password instead of iceUser/icePwd.
-These credentials will be needed in your source software to stream your radio.
-Also set max-listeners (the maximum number of users who can listen to your stream) according to your needs, but also care that Raspberry PI can suffer too many listeners.
+Also set max-listeners (the maximum number of users who can listen to your stream) according to your needs, but also be aware that the Raspberry PI can suffer from too many listeners.
 You need to test increasing this value to understand how many concurrent people you can serve.

 Close and save your file.
 Restart Icecast to make changes running: